Nytra/ResoniteNodeAttachmentIssuesHotline/README.md

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that fixes the bug which causes ProtoFlux nodes to remain in the same group even when they have been disconnected.

 Due to the way that ProtoFlux works, this is a local-only fix.
 This means that other users in the session who don't have this mod will still get the bug even if they select the same nodes as you.
 It is unknown if this will have any side effects for the way that ProtoFlux is executed or compiled or if it could cause de-syncing.

+UPDATE: New non-local fix added (experimental) which fixes the node group for all users in the session.

 This is a workaround for this issue: https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/907